gabber-dev/gabber/README.md

 ### Editor

-The editor is responsible for visually designing the experience.
-The editor consists of building blocks called nodes that can be configured to create apps that can ingest media streams from audio, video, and screen sources.
-Using these inputs, create state machines, tool calls, and text, voice, or soon video responses.
+The editor is a backend service.
+It's the server for the frontend.

 ### Engine